martynbiz/cattlog-l5/README.md

 * Allow a array of patterns
 * Can cattlog create a dest folder e.g. mkdir -p ...? new languages?
-* Remove filters from l5 cattlog, we use include instead of $text
-* if the file doesn't exist, create it?
 * only overwrite (or get files that are configured right)
 * cache getDestFiles
 * how much can be taken out of Cattlog class?
-Filesystem stuff, testable stuff remains
+Filesystem stuff - Cattlog\File, testable stuff remains
 * write tests for addKeys and removeKeys